“The best thing about being a teacher is that it matters. The hardest thing about being a teacher is that it matters every day”

-Being an Educator is considered as one of the most respected professions all over the world.
-Especially in India, where Educators are revered as “Gurus” and are a source of inspiration for thousands of students that study under their watchful eyes.
+Being an Educator is one of the most respected professions all over the world.
+Especially in India, people regard Educators as “Gurus” and as a source of inspiration for thousands of students that study under their watchful eyes.
 Educators are not just individuals who have gained mastery in a certain academic field, but also the ones who guide their students to not only successful careers but also a meaningful life.

 Yet in this ever-evolving world, you may be a subject expert, but what makes You special?